coder-rocks/User-Management-Application/README.md

-This project is built on Spring Boot platform
+This application is built on top of Spring Boot platform